RRZ tools

 It is important to know that parallel performance (good scaling) is not guaranteed if all CPU cores are busy.
 Therefore, explicit scaling tests are mandatory.

 Another limitation is the reproducibility of time measurements.
-Time measurements are only resonably reproducible if hardware is used exlcusively, which, in general, is not the case on a cluster where hardware is shared with other users.
+Time measurements are only reasonably reproducible if hardware is used exclusively, which, in general, is not the case on a cluster where hardware is shared with other users.
 Nonetheless, parts of the hardware can be consider to be provided non-shared.

 Shared and non-shared resources